BVA Counseling Center

 11/12

-The DigiPen Video Game Development program is designed to teach students to create video games using trigonometry and higher math, computer programming in C++, as well as 2D and 3D animation.
-This course will prepare students with the skills necessary for the video game industry's biggest need - qualified video game programmers and artists.
+The Video Game Development program is designed to teach students to create video games using trigonometry and higher math, computer programming in C#, as well as 2D and 3D animation.
+This course will prepare students with the preliminary skills necessary for the video game industry's need for qualified video game programmers and artists.
+Program fees apply.

 11/12